1957 San Jose State Spartans football team

-The 1957 San Jose State Spartans football team represented San Jose State College during the 1957 NCAA University Division football season.

-San Jose State played as an Independent in 1957.
-The team was led by first-year head coach Bob Titchenal, and played home games at Spartan Stadium in San Jose, California.
-The Spartans finished the 1957 season with a record of three wins and seven losses (3–7).
-Overall, the team was outscored by its opponents 123–196 for the season.
+The 1957 San Jose State Spartans football team represented San Jose State College—now known as San Jose State University—as an independent during the 1957 college football season.
+Led by first-year head coach Bob Titchenal, the Spartans compiled a record of 3–7 and were outscored by opponents 196 to 123.
+The team played home games at Spartan Stadium in San Jose, California.

 Schedule

 Team players in the NFL

-The following San Jose State players were selected in the 1958 NFL Draft.
+The following San Jose State players were selected in the 1958 NFL draft.

 The following finished their San Jose State career in 1957, were not drafted, but played in the NFL.